6445488

 Doubts Raised Over Proposed ‘Park and Ride’ Scheme in Hereford’s Parking Overhaul

-Hereford may soon see the introduction of a new “park and ride” scheme as part of a comprehensive overhaul of car parking across the city and Herefordshire county.
-However, the proposal has sparked skepticism regarding its practicality and effectiveness.
+Hereford may soon introduce a new “park and ride” facility as part of a significant overhaul of car parking across the city and county.
+However, the practicality and wisdom of this proposal have sparked debate.

-The draft Parking Strategy 2026-2041 from Herefordshire Council suggests establishing a park and ride facility along the city’s upcoming Southern Link Road (SLR), also known as Phase 1 of the bypass.
-The aim is to alleviate traffic congestion by encouraging drivers to park outside the city and use buses for the remainder of their journey.
+The draft Parking Strategy 2026-2041 from Herefordshire Council suggests incorporating a park and ride site alongside the city’s upcoming Southern Link Road (SLR), also known as Phase 1 of the bypass, aiming to reduce congestion within the city centre.

 READ MORE: Cotswold Residents Rally to Protect Wildflower Meadows from 130-Home Development near King’s Highgrove House

-Hereford already operates several “park and choose” schemes, which encourage drivers to switch to bicycles or other alternatives such as the council’s Beryl bike service.
-The new strategy aims to expand these into comprehensive community mobility hubs that offer walking and cycling connections, car sharing, and links to public transportation, with plans to integrate more such hubs in new developments.
+Hereford already offers several “park and choose” facilities, allowing motorists to switch to bicycles — including the council’s Beryl bike scheme.
+The council aims to expand these into multimodal community mobility hubs offering walking and cycling routes, car-sharing opportunities, and improved public transport connections, especially in new development areas.

-Despite these proposals, doubts remain.
-Last autumn, Coun Philip Price, Cabinet member for transport, dismissed the park and ride concept as “not a viable option” for Hereford.
-Liz Morawiecka, spokesperson for the Herefordshire Transport Alliance, who also previously questioned these schemes, expressed surprise at its inclusion in the strategy.
+Despite this, doubts remain.
+Last autumn, the Cabinet member for transport, Coun Philip Price, dismissed the park and ride concept as “not a viable option” for Hereford.
+Liz Morawiecka, spokesperson for the Herefordshire Transport Alliance, who has been skeptical about such schemes, expressed surprise at the renewed interest.

-Work on the Southern Link Road, intended to connect the A49 and A465 to the southwest of Hereford, is scheduled to begin later this year, potentially setting the stage for the controversial park and ride proposal.
+Construction on the Southern Link Road, which will connect the A49 and A465 to the southwest of Hereford, is scheduled to begin later this year, marking a critical step in the city’s transport transformation.

 SUBSCRIBE FOR UPDATES